 The commanding position is one of the most fundamental concepts when it comes to your bedroom.
 A bed in command can help you to feel safe, secure, and well-rested.
-When your bed is out of command, you may have trouble sleeping or relaxing, and you may find that your stress levels are higher.
+When your bed is out of command, you may have trouble relaxing.

 In order to place your bed in the commanding position, you’ll want to locate it so that you can see your bedroom door while lying in bed, without being directly in line with the door.
 This gives you the widest view of the room, so that you can see anyone who might be approaching.
 This also represents your awareness of all the opportunities that are available to you.

 If you can’t put your bed in command, you can correct this by placing a mirror somewhere that allows you to see a reflection of your door from your bed.